-Year Diesel/Gasoline Gallons Metric Tons CO 2 e
+Diesel/Gasoline Gallons Metric Tons CO 2 e

+331,893 3,165

-2023 337,208 3,219
+337,208 3,219

-2022 361,444 3,440
+361,444 3,440

-2021 240,042 2,314
+240,042 2,314

+Gallons 331,893 337,208 361,444

-Note: Values are partially estimated based on total fuel cost and average weekly fuel prices by region
+Note: Gallons are partially estimated based on total fuel cost and average weekly fuel prices by region

-At the end of 2023, 47% of SkyWest's motorized GSE was electric.
+At the end of 2024, 48% of SkyWest's motorized GSE was electric.
 Limitations on electric GSE includes the availability of electric alternatives and the airports' infrastructure for charging.
 Our objective is to improve the mix of electric GSE, where practical and available.
 New GSE purchased is either electric or, where electric is not available or practical, diesel equipment whose engines meet the EPA Tier 4 emission standards.

-In 2022, SkyWest began coordinating efforts with airports where we maintain GSE equipment regarding the potential transition to electric vehicles and infrastructure, and requested their interest in partnering with us to make necessary changes to support electric equipment.
-Feedback received from many of the airports was positive and we have transitioned one airport to electric GSE and are in the process of transitioning several more.
+SkyWest continues its efforts with airports where we maintain GSE equipment regarding the potential transition to electric vehicles and infrastructure, and requested their interest in partnering with us to make necessary changes to support electric equipment.
+Feedback received from many of the airports was positive and we have transitioned 7 airports to electric GSE and are in the process of transitioning several more.
+However, some equipment remains fuel powered where electric alternatives are not yet available.